 At the end of the day, business is about turning prospects to clients.
-Bank Teller is a sales position, doesn’t matter if you like this description.
-A good teller is able to pitch a client in a right moment, and convince him to make a purchase, get a new banking product, or take other action that benefits the bank (and the client at the same time, of course :)).
+Bank Teller is a sales position–doesn’t matter if you like this description.
+A good teller should manage to pitch a client in a right moment, convincing them to make a purchase, get a new banking product, or take other action that benefits the bank (and the client at the same time, of course :)).

-If you want to get a job in an interview, you simply need to convince the interviewers that you have this ability of turning prospects to customers.
 Every little thing you do in an interview matters.
-For example, a good salesman should definitely keep an eye contact with the interviewers, and they should demonstrate excellent listening skills by not interrupting the interviewers while they talk.
+For example, a good salesman would keep an eye contact with the interviewers, and they would demonstrate their excellent listening skills by not interrupting the interviewers while they talk.
 Let’s have a look at sample answers:

-I would try to uncover the needs of the client and match them with the products and services from our portfolio.
+I would try to uncover the needs of the client, and match them with the products and services from our portfolio.
 I hope I will get a training on how to do that, but I have some ideas already.

-First of all, I would try to create a good friendly relationship with them.
-Sales are about relations.
-Once I gain trust, it will be easier to sell them the product.
-I would also always look at things from their perspective , so they would feel that we care for them, and not only for our profits.
+First of all, I would try to create a friendly relationship with them.
+Sales are about relationships.
+Once I gained their trust, it would be easier to sell them something, to turn them to our client.